Search

 • An endoscopy to assess the intestine for abnormal tissues.

-Give Your Lab the Necessary Treatment
+Give Your Dog the Necessary Treatment

 Treatment is in line with the results from the physical and diagnostic testing.
 Treatment options will include: